stashapp/stash/ui/v2.5/src/docs/en/Scraping.md

 ## Using Scrapers

-URL Scraper
+#### URL Scraper
-* Enter the URL into the `edit` tab of an Item, If a scraper is installed that supports that url then a button will appear to scrape the metadata.
+Enter the URL into the `edit` tab of an Item, If a scraper is installed that supports that url then a button will appear to scrape the metadata.

-Fragment Scraper
+#### Fragment Scraper
-* click on the `Scrape With...` button and select the scraper you wish to use.
+click on the `Scrape With...` button in the `edit` tab of an item, then select the scraper you wish to use.

-Search Scraper
+#### Search Scraper
-* Click on the :mag: button, You will be presented with a search dialog with a pre-populated query to search for, after searching you will be presented with a list of results to pick from
+Click on the :mag: button `edit` tab of an item, You will be presented with a search dialog with a pre-populated query to search for, after searching you will be presented with a list of results to pick from

+#### The "Tagger"
+The Tagger refers to a specific view in the `/scenes` tab of stash that allows running scrapers on scenes a page at a time

+#### Identify Task
+The Identify task can be found under `Settings > Tasks > Identify...` this task will run a scraper against a group of files/folders and set the corresponding scene metadata automatically without user input